Disclaimer

 Key Characteristics

-- Self-Service Platform: A central platform team provides infrastructure components like pipeline templates, deployment automation, monitoring, and data quality tools.
+- Self-Service Platform: A central team provides reusable tools and infrastructure such as pipeline templates, CI/CD, monitoring and data‑quality controls.

 Challenges

-- Interoperability: Sharing data products across heterogeneous stacks introduces friction (auth, access control, lineage tracking).
+- Interoperability: Sharing data products across heterogeneous stacks introduces friction (authentification, access control or lineage tracking).

 - Governance at scale: Maintaining consistency across decentralized teams requires strong policies, metadata, and automation.

-- Cultural shift: Domains must adopt a product mindset, take ownership of data quality, and manage infrastructure lifecycles.
+- Cultural shift: Domains must adopt a product mindset, take ownership of data quality, and manage infrastructure lifecycles (which is rarely the case).

 Summary